-Direct Export
+Understanding Direct Export

-Direct export is defined as the process of a supplier selling their products directly to customers or a middle man (such as an import export agent) in a foreign country.
+Direct export is defined as the process of an exporter selling their products directly to customers or a middle man (such as an import export agent) in a foreign country.
 There’s advantages to direct export, such as keeping complete control of your logistics operations and direct communication with your customers, allowing you to offer the level of customer service you want, rather than entrusting this to a third party logistics company.

 How To Start A Direct Export Business